yarpc/yarpc-go/README.md

 | [Middleware](.docs/middleware.md) | |
 | [Binary Encodings](.docs/binary-encodings.md) | Thrift and Protobuf |
 | [Configuring Transports](.docs/transports.md) | Configuring how messages get passed |

+## Stability

+This library is `v1` and follows [SemVer](http://semver.org/) strictly.

+No breaking changes will be made to exported APIs before `v2.0.0` with the **exception of experimental packages**.

+Experimental packages reside within packages named `x`, and are *not stable*.
+This means their APIs can break at any time.
+The intention here is to validate these APIs and iterate on them by working closely with internal customers.
+Once stable, their contents will be moved out of the containing `x` package and their APIs will be locked.

 [doc-img]: http://img.shields.io/badge/GoDoc-Reference-blue.svg
 [doc]: https://godoc.org/go.uber.org/yarpc